bebopjmm/dnd5e-campaigns/kinloch-blades/Team/craiukRuneheart.md

 # Craiuk Runeheart

-*Craiuk is a adjective dwarf rogue that specializes in hunting ancient relics*
+*Craiuk is a adjective dwarf rogue that specializes in recovering ancient relics*

 ![Craiuk](https://www.dropbox.com/s/gxxnnmutjcqf1is/craiukRuneheart.png?raw=1)